 July 8, 1954 - Elvis Hits the Radio

 Elvis Presley made his radio debut with "That's All Right" on WHBQ in Memphis, Tenn.
 The King of Rock and Roll brought blues, country, and bluegrass together for a new modern sound.
-With his good looks, charisma, and those hip-shaking dance moves, Elvis rocketed up the music charts, selling over 500 million records.
+With his good looks, charisma, and hip-shaking dance moves, Elvis rocketed up the music charts, selling over 500 million records.
 He starred in several movies and had a popular stage act in Las Vegas.
 He was inducted into the Rock and Roll Hall of Fame in 1986.
 Graceland, his estate in Memphis, has over 500,000 visitors per year, more than any other privately-owned home in America.
 (Elvis images from Wikimedia Commons, Pixabay, and the Smithsonian.)

 Learn more about Elvis Presley: